Data Protection 1998 and GDPR 2018

 You’re in charge

-In addition, you can change your mind at any time, “opting-out” by changing your preferences by email at [email protected] or by telephone on 01889 567 700.
+In addition, you can change your mind at any time, “opting-out” by changing your preferences by email at [email protected], by telephone on 01889 567 700 or at the footer of any e-Newsletter we send you.

 We would really like to keep in touch with you and we are legally required to obtain your permission to do so.
 Please complete the form below or click here to give us your permission to store your data and keep in touch, and help us to meet our legal requirements under new GDPR legislation.